 Every entrepreneur faces the complex question of how to price their product or service, and it’s a decision that can make or break your business.
 Unfortunately, there’s no set formula for this calculation, and experts hold vastly different opinions on the matter.

-Labor measures all physical and mental manpower necessary to create your product or service.
+Labor: Labor measures all physical and mental manpower necessary to create your product or service.
 Whether it’s a worker on the factory floor or the receptionist in your office, if you hire someone who adds value to your business, that person becomes part of your labor calculation.

-Remember also to account for the time that you invest into your business as an entrepreneur.
+Additionally, you should remember to account for the time that you invest into your business as an entrepreneur.
 Many business owners underestimate the value of their time and undercharge for their services.
 One way to avoid this error is to document each step in the processes you complete daily for your enterprise.

 Finally, if you’d like some objective data, consult the U.S. Bureau of Labor Statistics to compare the average price of labor by industry and by geographical area.
 This tool might provide some perspective as to whether your costs are in line with similar businesses.

 This category also encompasses what are typically one-time expenditures necessary for starting up, such as security deposits, equipment purchases, and fees for state and local licenses.
 To calculate variable expenses for the purpose of pricing, use an average monthly figure based on an estimate of the annual total.

-You can calculate your desired profit as the dollar amount above costs that you wish to make per unit or per customer, or perhaps as the percentage of revenue that’s actually profit once you deduct all your expenses—a figure also known as the profit margin.
+You can calculate your desired profit as the dollar amount above costs that you wish to make per unit or per customer, or perhaps as the percentage of revenue that’s actually profit once you deduct all your expenses—a figure also known as your profit margin.
 Your profit goal might be somewhat arbitrary, although you can look to professional associations in your industry for guidance.
 Many of these organizations publish free or low-cost anonymized financial information.

 If you’re unable to find such information, you can purchase an annual statement study from Risk Management Associates.
 RMA is a nonprofit organization comprised of the major lenders around the world that uses data collected by these institutions from small and medium-sized businesses to create annual reports on the financial health of many industries.

-An informal survey conducted in person among contacts and colleagues or given online can unearth a goldmine of information, if you ask the right questions.
+As an example, an informal survey conducted in person among contacts and colleagues or given online can unearth a goldmine of information, if you ask the right questions.
 Should you have access to a relevant email list or have an existing customer base to consult about a new product—or if you simply want to sample all your friends—SurveyMonkey and Google Surveys are simple and inexpensive ways to compile and aggregate statistics via the web.

-Here are some topics to cover and questions to ask that should help you to better understand your customer and to determine what they might pay for your goods or service:
+This being said, here are some topics to cover and questions to ask that should help you to better understand your customer and to determine what they might pay for your goods or service:

 Now that you understand the priorities of your customer, it should be easier to differentiate your direct competition from other potential competitors.
 Who offers a product or service similar enough to yours that your customer likely faces a choice between you and them?
 What do they charge?

 You might use Google Alerts to stay abreast of the latest news on any business, product, or industry.
-Google Trends reveals the popularity of all search terms—like the name of a possible competitor—and the locations from which that query is most often entered.
+Similarly, Google Trends reveals the popularity of all search terms—like the name of a possible competitor—and the locations from which that query is most often entered.
 This tool also displays related search terms and the respective popularity of each one.
-With this knowledge, you can further hone your list of direct competitors.
+With this knowledge, you can further hone your list and evaluations of direct competitors.

-This is the textbook model of how to price a product that we referred to above: calculate your costs, add your desired level of profit, and voila—you have your price.
-Some sellers determine how to price a product simply by doubling their costs, which is a simplified version of cost-plus pricing.
+First, you might consider cost-plus pricing.
+In short, this is the textbook model of how to price a product that we referred to above: calculate your costs, add your desired level of profit, and then you have your price.
+Some sellers calculate the price of their product simply by doubling their costs, which is a simplified version of cost-plus pricing.

-Even if you adopt this model, cost-plus pricing might not be a realistic option out of the gate; it might be impossible to cover all your costs right away, especially if you’ve just started out and have accrued significant one-time expenses.
+This being said, even if you adopt this model, cost-plus pricing might not be a realistic option out of the gate; it might be impossible to cover all your costs right away, especially if you’ve just started out and have accrued significant one-time expenses.

 The goal of many pricing models is to maximize profit.
 However, it might be just as (if not more) important to maximize market share—which measures the percentage of an industry that your business controls—particularly if you’re new to that market.

 The Windows operating system created by Microsoft is an excellent example of the network effect.
-As Windows became an industry standard, more developers created applications that ran on Windows, which increased its inherent value to the consumer and thus customers tolerated a surge in price.
+As Windows became an industry standard, more developers created applications that ran on Windows, which increased its inherent value to the consumer, and thus customers tolerated a surge in price.

 If you have a low market share in a fast-growing industry, the goal should be to increase market share or to penetrate the market, as they say.
-Consider a lower price than your competitors to encourage customers to try your product or service, and perhaps to switch for good.
+You might consider a lower price than your competitors to encourage customers to try your product or service, and perhaps to switch for good.

-Dynamic pricing is also called demand pricing, which means that the cost of a product or service varies based on when and where it’s offered or sold, and to what extend the demand for the item is on the rise.
+Dynamic pricing is also called demand pricing, which means that the cost of a product or service varies based on when and where it’s offered or sold, and to what extent the demand for the item is on the rise.

 For instance, you might find your favorite fashion at various prices, depending on where it’s sold.
 The apparel industry consists of retailers, discount chains, wholesalers, ecommerce sites, and more.
 Each of these vendors will pay a different price for the same item, and will likely pass that cost on to the customer.

-Surge pricing is a type of dynamic pricing most commonly observed with rideshare services like Uber and Lyft.
+This being said, surge pricing is a type of dynamic pricing most commonly observed with rideshare services like Uber and Lyft.
 When demand rises during inclement weather or during rush hour, for example, the price of a ride increases significantly.

-In some markets where it’s difficult to distinguish between products, like in the airline industry, businesses use a competitive pricing model.
+Next, in some markets where it’s difficult to distinguish between products, like in the airline industry, businesses use a competitive pricing model.
 There’s often a market leader who sets the standard, and competitors follow suit.
 If one company raises or lowers prices, other companies feel compelled to follow.